-Section 3.
-Unpaid Leaves of Absence.
+Section 3. - Unpaid Leaves of Absence.

 - A. Unclassified Service Leave.
 Leave may be granted to any classified employee to accept a position in the unclassified service of the State of Minnesota. - B. Educational Leave.
 Leave may be granted to any employee for educational purposes. - C. Medical Leave.
-Leave of absence up to one (1) year shall be granted to any permanent employee who, as a result of an extended illness or injury, has exhausted his/her accumulation of sick leave.
+Leave of absence up to one (1) year shall be granted to any permanent employee who, as a result of an extended illness or injury, has exhausted their accumulation of sick leave.
 Such leave shall be limited to a cumulative total of one (1) year per illness or injury.
 Upon the request of the employee, such leave may be extended.
-An Agency may require appropriate medical documentation of the illness, injuries or disability.

-Agency Initiated Medical Leave: If the Agency has reasonable cause to believe that an employee is unfit or unable to perform the duties of his/her position as a result of disability, illness, or injury, after consultation with the Council, the employee may be placed on a leave of absence for a period up to six (6) months in duration.
-Extensions of up to six (6) additional months may be added following consultation with the Council.

-Such leave may not be initiated unless the Agency has offered the employee the opportunity to participate in the Employee Assistance Program or another rehabilitation program and only after an evaluation by a private medical practitioner.
+An Agency may require appropriate medical documentation of the illness, injuries or disability. - Agency Initiated Medical Leave: If the Agency has reasonable cause to believe that an employee is unfit or unable to perform the duties of their position as a result of disability, illness, or injury, after consultation with the Council, the employee may be placed on a leave of absence for a period up to six (6) months in duration.
+Extensions of up to six (6) additional months may be added following consultation with the Council. - Such leave may not be initiated unless the Agency has offered the employee the opportunity to participate in the Employee Assistance Program or another rehabilitation program and only after an evaluation by a private medical practitioner.
 Any such determination shall be subject to the Grievance Procedure of this Agreement.
-The Agency agrees to pay the cost of the medical evaluation stated above.
+The Agency agrees to pay the cost of the medical evaluation stated above. - D. Military Leave.
+In accordance with M.S.
+192.261 and federal law, leave shall be granted to an employee who voluntarily or involuntarily enters into active military service, active duty for training, initial active duty for training, inactive duty training, or full-time National Guard duty in the armed forces of the United States for the period of military service, not to exceed five (5) years. - At an employee's request, an employee on unpaid military leave shall be allowed to supplement such leave with vacation leave in accordance with law.
+Any vacation leave must have been accumulated prior to the start of the military leave. - E. Personal Leave.
+Leave may be granted to any employee, upon request, for personal reasons.
+No such leave shall be granted for the purpose of securing other employment, except as provided in this Article.